 Stopping breastfeeding early

-Other moms find it difficult to continue breastfeeding their newborns because of latching issues, or milk supply issues, and result to formula.
+- Other moms find it difficult to continue breastfeeding their newborns because of latching issues, or milk supply issues, and turn to formula.

 If you feel you need to quit, I encourage you to talk to your support team FIRST (your friends/family), and then come to a decision that’s best for you and your baby!

 Remember that breastfeeding doesn’t have to be all or nothing.
 I personally supplemented breastfeeding with formula from early on and still breastfed my first for 19 months!
 So believe me, I am NOT anti-formula at all.
 YOU CAN DO BOTH!

 When you’ve decided it’s time to wean your baby, I encourage you to follow the ONE FEED PER WEEK ROUTINE!

 It works, and it’s the BEST way to gradually reduce your supply without putting yourself at risk for engorgement or mastitis.
 It also helps transition baby SLOWLY and it’s much more gentle on the baby who is boob-obsessed!

 Here’s how it works (it’s basically how it sounds, haha):

 - Calculate how many feedings you have with your baby, and subtract ONE FEED per week.